net-lisias-ksp/mkext/README.md

 * Aero
 	+ XM-G90 Radial Air Intake Turbo, a bigger (and heavier) radial Air Intake with a Brawler!
 * Engines
 	+ Vernor Vtol Engine, a small, powerful, gaz guzzler and extremely heat producer engine specialised for short time VTOL operations.
+With a modest but useful gimbaling.
-		+ Keep an eye on the fuel and electricity consuption!
+		+ Keep an eye on the fuel and electricity consumption!
 		+ Keep both eyes on the heating!!
-			- Warranty void if used for barbecues.
+			- Warranty void if used for barbecues (don't cook your crew!).

 ## References